whisky regions of scotland

 The whiskies are full-bodied, with a depth of flavour and a slightly salty finish from the sea air making its way through the casks.
 The lack of trees on the Mull of Kintyre means they rely on peat, so smoky, vegetal flavours are also conspicuous.

-Even with all these varieties across Scotland, there’s still only one place you can find the one that started it all: Glenlivet, Speyside.
+Whether you’re exploring whisky for the first time or refining your palate, Scotland’s regions offer a map to discovering styles that suit you best – and a deeper appreciation for how place shapes flavour.
+But even with all these varieties across Scotland, there’s still only one place you can find the one that started it all: Glenlivet, Speyside.
 Home of The Glenlivet.